mlswg/mls-protocol/draft-barnes-mls-protocol.md

 In order to facilitate asynchronous addition of participants to a group, it is possible to pre-publish initialization keys that provide some public information about a user or group.
-UserInitKey messages provide information a user that a group member can use to add the user to a group without the user being online.
+UserInitKey messages provide information about a potential user, that a group member can use to add this user to a group without asynchronously.
 GroupInitKey messages provide information about a group that a new user can use to join the group without any of the existing members of the group being online.

 ## UserInitKey

-A UserInitKey object specifies what cipher suites a client supports, as well as providing public keys that the client can use for key derivation and signing.
+A UserInitKey object specifies what ciphersuites a client supports, as well as providing public keys that the client can use for key derivation and signing.
 The client's identity key is intended to be stable through the lifetime of the group; there is no mechanism to change it.
-Init keys are intend to be used one time only (or perhaps a small number of times, see {{init-key-reuse}}).
+Init keys are intended to be used a very limited number of times, potentially once. (see {{init-key-reuse}}).

 The init\_keys array MUST have the same length as the cipher\_suites array, and each entry in the init\_keys array MUST be a public key